PatrickKyei/exception/_posts/2022-10-10-how-to-level-up-in-life.md

 ## Start reading

-If you come to Stoicism and you don’t read, then now is the best time to start.
+If you come to here and you don’t read, then now is the best time to start.
 Reading is going through the thought process of others.
 You’re basically copy-pasting ways of living and many other different stuff from others.

 ## Write